staoketao/consensys-2019/README.md

 # Bounty Board #

 Thanks for reviewing the project.
-Unfortunately there are still some bugs I couldn't fix to make the UI work as expected.
-The code compiles, connect to local network and mint ethers for the test account.
+I ran out of time to make the UI work as expected.
 I hope the rest of the code still make sense to you.

 The code is developed using solidity 0.5, truffle 5.0.30, ganache-cli and metamask.